c++ - What container really mimics std::vector in Haskell? -

 - offer constant time insertion @ end (with reserved space)

-therefore problem solvable in o(n)
+therefore problem solvable in o(n) complexity, in c++.

-why data.vector
+why data.vector not std::vector

-, not quite same. both, of course, offer constant time indexing in middle, offer neither constant time modification ((//)
+data.vector, data.array, provide similar functionality std::vector, not quite same. both, of course, offer constant time indexing in middle, offer neither constant time modification ((//) example @ least o(n)) nor constant time insertion @ either beginning of end.

 conclusion

-in haskell? alternatively, best shot?
+what container mimics std::vector in haskell? alternatively, best shot?

-from reddit comes suggestion use data.vector.constructn
+from reddit comes suggestion use data.vector.constructn:

 o(n) construct vector n elements repeatedly applying generator function constructed part of vector.